ASSOCIATE OF APPLIED SCIENCE

 What can I do with this degree?

-The following prerequisites must be fulfilled (with grades posted) before students may begin the Program Application process.
-Time limits and higher minimum grade requirements apply for some courses*
+The following prerequisites must be fulfilled (with grades posted) before students may begin the program application process.

 General Education Requirements